cltl/WordNetSimilarity/README.md

 #Preparing the experiments#

+	The current bash scripts assume that the older versions of Text::Similarity, WordNet::QueryData and WordNet::Similarity are all unpacked in the home directory.
-	Replace all instances of MY-PATH by the appropriate paths in the following files:
+	If you unpacked them somewhere else, make sure to change the paths after all -I options in the following script:

-	- calculateScores_MC_RG_WN3.0_WNSIM_2.05.sh
 	- calculateScores_MC_RG_WN2.1_WNSIM_1.02.sh

 #Running the experiments#

 	./RunFullWN3.0Exp.sh
 	./RunFullWN2.1Exp.sh

+	and wait....

+	Please don't hesitate to contact me if you have any problems.